fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Indicates if the current request can be aborted
+  Indicates whether the current request can be aborted

 #### aborted